-The proportion of people born overseas and now residing in the study area is fairly uniform.
+The proportion of people born overseas and now residing in the study area is fairly uniform based on Census 2018 data from Statistics New Zealand.
 However, there is a more noticeable concentration of overseas born residents residing in and around the town centre which may indicate a preference for more "urban" living arrangements amongst this demographic.